JoseUsma/Pair/readMe_1.txt

 Pair.com

-Bussines cards at all times
+Bussines cards at all times and anywhere testing read me file